 PY 2012 Action Plan - July 1, 2012 through June 30, 2013: $567,950 in CDBG funds

 PY 2011 Action Plan - July 1, 2011 through June 30, 2012: 607,098 in CDBG funds

 As part of the HUD Consolidated Plan Process, the City collaborated with the County of Ventura and other county cities to conduct an analysis of the regional housing market and report on ocnditions that affect housing affordability and availability.
-To view the report, select the link below.
-To view the City's actions and activities to address housing impediments identified in the AI, see Section 2-B, "Housing Issues, Affirmatively Furthering Fair Housing", of the City's CAPER report below (PY 2009 CAPER - Part 3, pages 109-132).
+To view the City's actions and activities to address housing impediments identified in this report, see "Housing Issues, Affirmatively Furthering Fair Housing" section of the City's CAPER report.

 Ventura County Regional Analysis of Impediments to Fair Housing Choice (May 2010)